tommy15zhang/EasyAXI/README.md

 ## S01E04: AXI read Burst implementation
 Taking the read channel as an example, explain the implementation of the AXI Burst feature, including FIXED, INCR, and WRAP types. - [Jump to S01E04](./S01E04/README.md)ment needs to be installed by yourself, and this tutorial video will not explain or provide it.

+## S01E05: AXI outstanding implementation
+Take the read channel as an example to explain the implementation of the AXI OST feature, supporting multiple OST depth configurations. - [Jump to S01E05](./S01E05/README.md)